apache/reef/tang/README.md

 Note that, as of the writing of this document, the JSON format is incomplete, and is expected to change over time.

+### Tang (TODO)

+Tang objects encode state that is derived dynamically.
+This include information from command line parameters configuration files, and from application-level calls to setDefaultImpl() and setNamedParameter().
+Methods to dump / read this information are coming soon.